 She is light enough and her joints stiff enough that she can hold a standing pose provided that she is leaning against something.

 My old mum told me that when I was young.
 She died in 1995.
+The seated doll in this photo is Joanna.

 The painting in this ‘curtain backdrop’ is originally by Howard Fogg.
 My only modification is the station name sign.